Monitoring the state of Yandex Data Processing clusters and hosts

 - CPU Utilization: Processor core workload.

-- Connections quota utilization: Percentage of the available host connections utilized.
+- Connections quota utilization: Percentage of available host connections being used.

 - Disk bytes: Storage read and write speed (bytes per second).